 NOT FOR DISSEMINATION IN THE UNITED STATES OR THROUGH U.S. NEWS WIRES

-NSC has received analytical results from two diamond drill holes (CC21-04 and CC21-05) of the company’s maiden drill campaign.
-Highlights include:
+NSC has received analytical results from the first diamond drill hole (CC21-01) of the Company’s maiden drill campaign.
+Highlights of the vertical drill hole include:

 Assay highlights are summarized in Table 1 and drill hole location details are listed in Table 2.